Robh96/torchbvh/README.md

 ![Batched 3D benchmark: torchbvh k-NN and FPS compared with third-party libraries; interpolation on a regular grid provides context.](docs/assets/performance_story.svg)

-The plot shows batch 16, 3D, and 10k–50k points and queries.
-Speedups are geometric means over batch sizes 1 and 16, dimensions 2 and 3, and all five point counts. k-NN was also **22x faster** than CuPy KDTree GPU.
-MLS interpolates scattered points; on regular grids, `grid_sample` is faster.
-[Explore the full benchmark](examples/third_party_benchmarks.ipynb) · [Download the PNG](docs/assets/performance_story.png)

 ## About